 Many crofter tenant families were leaving Scotland around this time, following either the widespread Landlords’ clearances for sheep farming, or the potato famines of the 1830’s and 1840’s.
 As the Colony also had a labour shortage problem, there began systematic recruitment processes with selecting agents, which would see 5200 leave under the Government Bounty programme.
 At the same time, there were destitution relief schemes in Scotland as well as the Highland and Island Emigration Society.
 Note – “Opportunity and Exile : Snapshots of Scottish Emigration to Australia” by Marjory Harper of the University of Aberdeen UK and available on-line via the National Library of Australia is an excellent reference.

 By 1838 there seemed to be as much controversy about the arriving Scottish Highlander “boat people” as we see today – refer ADVANCE AUSTRALIA SYDNEY GAZETTE.
 (1838, March 1).The Sydney Gazette and New South Wales Advertiser (NSW : 1803 – 1842), p.
 2. Retrieved May 18, 2013, from http://nla.gov.au/nla.news-article2550005.
 At the time it was that the emigrants were becoming tenants rather than the hired servants that had been expected.

 Note – After arriving in Australia, there would be four more children born in the Illawarra, of which only two survived, before Anne herself died in 1846.
 And Alexander later married Elizabeth Hanks in 1849.
-Alexander and Elizabeth would have eight children as well, so with the surviving six children from his marriage with Anne, there would be 14 in total surviving.
+Alexander and Elizabeth would have eight children as well, so with the surviving six children from his marriage with Anne, there would be 16 in total.
 Elizabeth, died in 1886 at South Logan, Wallaroo; and Alexander died in 1891 at Belmore, Canowindra.